-As a traveling dad, I’ve seen how it effects my daughter when I head out on solo trips.
+As a traveling dad, I’ve seen how it affects my daughter when I head out on solo trips.
 Even though it’s only for a few days at a time, when a parent is away for even a short time it can cause stress for kids.
 Some children will show it more than others, such as my kiddo who already deals with anxiety issues.
 Admittedly, even I feel a bit of worry when I’m away from my family.
 Here are a few things you can do to ease stress for your kids when dad travels alone.

 Develop a Routine When Dad Travels